Know about the healing powers of honey – an ancient medicine to treat stomach ailments, fever, cold and digestion.

 In all, the team looked at data from 14 clinical trials involving 1,761 patients.
 They found that honey proved to be the best therapy among all of those tested.
 In addition to proving more effective in treating coughing (36 percent better at reducing the amount of coughing and 44 percent better at reducing coughing severity),it also led to a reduction in the average duration of infection by two days.

 The researchers note that the reason honey works as a treatment for URTIs is because it contains hydrogen peroxide – a known bacteria killer which also makes it useful as a topical treatment for cuts and scrapes.

 1. Rich in Antioxidants

-High quality honey is rich in antioxidant properties.
+High-quality honey is rich in antioxidant properties.
 It contains a number of antioxidants including phenolic compounds like flavonoids.
-Flavonoids protect body against everyday toxins and stressors and help your body function efficiently.
+Flavonoids protect the body against everyday toxins and stressors and help your body function efficiently.

 2. Improves Cholesterol

 Honey reduces LDL – bad cholesterol while it significantly boosts HDL – good cholesterol.
 One study showed natural honey reduces the risk of heart diseases and also helps in weight loss.
 In this study 55 overweight/obese participants were randomly divided into two groups of 17 participants and 38 participants.
 The study compared honey to table sugar and found that honey caused 5.8percent reduction in LDL and a 3.3percent increase in HDL.

 3. Natural cough suppressant

 Honey has various antimicrobial and anti-inflammatory properties.
 It is viscous in nature that coats the throat and eases discomfort.
 Warm water lemon and honey is one of the natural remedies to soothe sore throat and cough.